-Caterpillar introduced a revised enterprise strategy in 2025 with new mission statement and reorganized business segments from three to four primary segments.
+Caterpillar introduced a revised enterprise strategy with new mission statement while restructuring business segments from three to four primary segments, indicating a significant strategic pivot.

 Cash position surged 44.9% — strong cash generation or capital raise providing significant financial cushion.